-Code of Conduct
+Code of Conduct and Values

-The Group's objective is to conduct its business with the highest standards of personal and corporate integrity.
+The Group's objective is to conduct its business with the highest standards of personal and corporate integrity consistent with the cultural values of the organisation.
 To assist employees in achieving this objective, the Group has developed a comprehensive Code of Conduct which guides the behaviour of directors, officers and employees (including executives) and demonstrates the commitment of the Group to ethical practices.
+The Group has also established Cultural Pillars which outlines the company values and how this is applied to business activities and the high standards of behaviour expected in the business in order to achieve the Group's objectives.

-The Code of Conduct is incorporated as part of new employees' induction training and an acceptance form is signed by new employees acknowledging their understanding and on-going compliance with the Code of Conduct and the Group's policies and procedures.
+The Code of Conduct and Cultural Pillars are incorporated as part of new employees' induction training and new employees must acknowledge their understanding and compliance with the Code of Conduct and the Group's policies and procedures.
 Any suspected breach of the Code of Conduct is investigated accordingly.